Deploy TheHive with Docker Compose#

 docker compose up -d

+All services should show a running status.
 If TheHive fails to start or you encounter errors, stop the running containers and restart without the -d flag to display real-time logs in your terminal:

 docker compose down